syaldram/Red-vs-Blue---Cyber-Security/README.md

 ### Lab Environment

-- **Capstone** (`192.168.1.105`): The VM is in the network solely for the purpose of testing alerts. and will forward logs to the ELK machine.
+- **Capstone** (`192.168.1.105`): The VM is in the network solely for the purpose of testing alerts and will forward logs to the ELK machine.

 - **ELK** (`192.168.1.100`): The ELK VM that holds the Kibana dashboards.